for a more sensical society

 care of you when you get old!
 So, be generous to your children with your

-time, attention, and love.
-What goes around, often comes around, in
+time, attention, love, and money.
+What goes around often comes around, in

 ________________________________________________________________________________________________________________________ |

-NUISANCE PHONE CALLS They should be outlawed!
+- MAKE THEM STOP!!!
+NUISANCE PHONE CALLS - They should be outlawed!
 Period.
-Why haven't they been already?$
+Why haven't they been already?

-MISSING PUBLIC PHONES & WATER FOUNTAINS - Where did all the public phone and water fountains go?
+M.I.A.!
+PUBLIC PHONES & WATER FOUNTAINS - Where did all the public phone and water fountains go?
 Let me guess.
-The related industries got rid of them so that the public would have to pay more for something they've already paid for with their tax dollars.
+The related industries got rid of them.
 Let's do our best to bring them back!

 BLACK CLOTHES - Where's the funeral?!
 Why are so many people are wearing black clothes.
 It's sooo depressing! "... many use the color black to symbolize all things negative.
 Throughout history, this somber color has been tied to death and all things evil and bad.
 It evokes strong feelings of anger, aggression, fear, and sadness." www.VeryWellMind.com So, ditch the black and break out the COLORS!